Paul Thomas Anderson: Collaborators

 Philip Seymour Hoffman appeared in five of Anderson's films.

-Anderson frequently collaborates with many actors and crew, carrying them over on each film.
-He has referred to regular actors as "my little rep company", including John C. Reilly, Philip Baker Hall, Julianne Moore, William H. Macy, Melora Walters, and Philip Seymour Hoffman.
+Anderson frequently collaborates with many actors and crew, carrying them from film to film.
+He has referred to regular actors as "my little rep company"; they include John C. Reilly, Philip Baker Hall, Julianne Moore, William H. Macy, Melora Walters, and Philip Seymour Hoffman.
 Luis Guzmán is also considered an Anderson regular.
 Hoffman acted in Anderson's first four films as well as The Master.
 Except for Paul F. Tompkins, Kevin Breznahan, and Jim Meskimen, who all had equally minor roles in Magnolia, There Will Be Blood had an entirely new cast.

-Anderson is one of three directors – the others being Jim Sheridan and Martin Scorsese – with whom Daniel Day-Lewis has collaborated more than once.
+Anderson is one of three directors–the others being Jim Sheridan and Martin Scorsese–with whom Daniel Day-Lewis has collaborated more than once.
 Robert Elswit served as cinematographer for Anderson's films through Inherent Vice, except for The Master which was shot by Mihai Mălaimare Jr. Jon Brion served as a composer for Hard Eight, Magnolia and Punch-Drunk Love, and Jonny Greenwood of Radiohead for every film since.
 Dylan Tichenor edited Boogie Nights, Magnolia, There Will Be Blood, and Phantom Thread.
-Anderson regularly works with producers, JoAnne Sellar, Scott Rudin, Michael De Luca, and Daniel Lupi, and casting director Cassandra Kulukundis.
+Anderson regularly works with producers including JoAnne Sellar, Scott Rudin, Michael De Luca, and Daniel Lupi, and casting director Cassandra Kulukundis.